5 Ways To Calculate Fuel Consumption (incl. calculator)

 You want to improve your fuel economy, or maybe you just want to plan it.
 In general, you want to do something with the calculated value.

-The calculation of the fuel economy represents a crucial intermediate step in this task.
+The calculation of the fuel economy represents a crucial intermediate step towards your ultimate goal.

 For this reason, it is important how the input values are determined.